 At Narayana Health, finding new ways to offer advanced healthcare acquires immense priority.
-This mission has made us introduce robotic surgery initially at Narayana Health City, Bangalore, and now at Narayana Super speciality Hospital, Howrah and now at Rabindranath Tagore International Institute of Cardiac Sciences, Kolkata and Dharamshila Narayana Superspeciality Hospital, Delhi.
+This mission has made us introduce robotic surgery initially at Narayana Health City, Bangalore, and Narayana Super speciality Hospital, Howrah and now at Rabindranath Tagore International Institute of Cardiac Sciences, Kolkata and Dharamshila Narayana Superspeciality Hospital, Delhi.
 Robotic surgery offers Higher Precision, Flexibility, Control, and is Minimally Invasive.

 Making Surgery Even Less Invasive

 Mazumdar Shaw Medical Center, Bangalore, is at the forefront of several medical advancements and is one of the best hospitals for robotic surgery in India.
 We are equipped with the latest technology needed to successfully carry out minimally invasive surgery for:

 NH Health City is focussed on making these procedures even more effective by continually investing in the latest tools, technologies, and training.
 With this in view, we have introduced robotic surgery and will extend the benefits further to include the following surgical specialities as well:

 - Cardiothoracic surgery

 - Otolaryngology (ENT)